 If you connect a display and keyboard to the Xserve, you can use them to finish the server software setup process locally.

-To set up the Xserve without a display or keyboard, you can install and open the Server Assistant application, Apple Remote Desktop, or VNC viewer software on another computer that can connect to the Xserve and set it up remotely.
-For information, see Mac OS X Server Getting Started on the Admin Tools disc that comes with the Xserve.
+To set up the Xserve without a display or keyboard, you can use one of the following methods to connect to the Xserve and set it up remotely.